ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 #### Ready for integration

-Pull requests are merged by maintainers during the internal gatekeeping meetings.
-They take place 3 times a week.
-Straightforward pull requests can be merged immediately.
+Maintainers merge pull requests during the internal gatekeeping meetings that occur three times a week.
+They can merge straightforward pull requests immediately.

 Label: `Ready for merge`
 Time: 2 days